TAMUSA-ACM/dveleztx.github.io/README.md

+# Resume Template for GitHub

-This is my Resume to GitHub Page
+*This is a Resume Template for GitHub Pages*

+## Instructions

+Follow the steps here: https://startbootstrap.com/guides/how-to-create-a-website-with-github-pages/